-Fees paid to the Responsible Entity out of Fund property during the year are disclosed in note 9(a) of the financial report.
+Fees paid to the Responsible Entity out of Fund property during the period are disclosed in note 9(a) of the financial report.

-The number of interests in the Fund held by the Responsible Entity as at the end of the year are disclosed in note 9(c) of the financial report.
+The number of interests in the Fund held by the Responsible Entity as at the end of the period are disclosed in note 9(c) of the financial report.

-No fees were paid out of Fund property to the directors of the Responsible Entity during the year (2019: nil).
+No fees were paid out of Fund property to the directors of the Responsible Entity during the period.